19giss/Final-Project-Team-4-AAI500/report.md

 ---

-## Data Cleaning / Preparation
+## 2. Methodology
-The cleaning process followed these main steps:
+The cleaning and preparation process followed these main steps:
 - Imported both datasets (`student-mat.csv` and `student-por.csv`).
 - Inspected the data (`.info()` and `.head()`) to understand structure and spot inconsistencies.
 - Saved copies of raw datasets for reference.